-Merida Mexico is a very safe place to visit.
-This is not just an anecdotal statement, it is something that has been backed up by statistics too.
+This isn’t just an anecdotal statement either – it is something that has been backed up by statistics.

 The State Department’s Mexico Crime and Safety Report for Merida (OSAC) details that there is very little to no narco-related crime threat in Merida.
 Indeed, the Yucatan is one of the only states in Mexico with no transnational criminal organization or terrorist group.